-Based on 2022 index netting results, the population was composed of a wide range of age groups (17), similar to the last five years, which is an indicator of stable stock status.
+Based on 2023 index netting results, the population was composed of a wide range of age groups (18), similar to the last five years, which is an indicator of stable stock status.

-Based on 2022 stock monitoring results, the annual mortality rate of female walleye ages 10 to 14 was 36.2%.
+Based on 2023 stock monitoring results, the annual mortality rate of female walleye ages 10 to 18 was 30.1%.
 This mortality rate is within recently published sustainable exploitation rates (Lester et al. 2014).
-In 2022, annual mortality rate decreased slightly compared to the 2015-21 estimate of annual mortality for female walleye (ages 9 to 18) which was 38.5%.
+In 2023, annual mortality rate decreased slightly compared to the 2015-22 estimate of annual mortality for female walleye (ages 9 to 18) which was 38.5%.
 There is a broad range of spawning aged females in the Dauphin Lake walleye population that support sufficient walleye recruitment and provide for long-term sustainability.

 Catch per unit effort (CPUE) has been at a high level in recent years.
-The number of mature female walleye went up in 2022 with 51.6 fish per 100 yards.
-A stable or increasing catch per unit effort suggests that the population is stable or expanding while a decreasing catch per unit effort suggests that the stock is in decline.

-To ensure accurate and up-to-date information is collected, Manitoba Natural Resources and Northern Development will continue to refine approaches to enhance monitoring activities.
+The number of mature female walleye decreased in 2023 with 34.5 fish per 100 yards.
+To ensure accurate and up-to-date information is collected, Manitoba Economic Development, Investment, Trade and Natural Resources will continue to refine approaches to enhance monitoring activities.